clawpack/doc/doc/installing.rst

 Running Clawpack on a VM or in the Cloud
 ========================================

+.. warning:: The information on the pages listed below is out of date.

 **Virtual Machine.**
 An alternative to installing the :ref:`install_prerequisites` and Clawpack itself is to use the :ref:`vm`.